alibaba/feathub/docs/content/deep-dive/optimizations.md

 ## Reusing the Same Data History for Multiple Sliding Window Features

-**Target Feature Pattern**: Users want to compute multiple sliding window features with slightly different window sizes.
-For example, they may want to compute the number of clicks a user has made in the last 1 hour, 3 hours, and 6 hours.
+**Target Feature Pattern**: Multiple `SlidingWindowTransform` features are defined in the same `SlidingFeatureView` and those features only differ in their `window_size`.
+For example, a user may want to compute the count of clicks per `user_id` in the last 1 hour, 3 hours, and 6 hours.

 A naive Flink job would create a separate operator for each feature, with each operator needing to preserve the entire data history of the corresponding window